SnehalRaj/LogAnalyser/README.md

 ```
 python3 manage.py migrate
 ```
-NOTE: The script might give errors as some packages would be missing on the local device.
+NOTE: The script might give errors as some packages(pandas,matplotlib etc) would be missing on the local device.
 Please install any missing packages using the following command
 ```
 pip3 install <package-name>
 ```